rajeshkumargit/cucumber-serenity-restassured/README.md

 # cucumber-serenity-restassured
-This is a Rest Assured BDD framework for AFC API test automation.
+This is a Rest Assured BDD framework for API test automation.
 Took the approach of BDD along with Rest Assured in order to ensure that the specifications are testable.
 When the features/scenarios are written in Gherkin and glued with step defnitions, it provideds an executable one source of truth.

 Chosen Cucumber for its rich implementation of the Behavior Driven Development model.
 Integration with Serenity provides both out of the box Rest-Assured methods and an Aggregate report to make sure that the framework is scalable.
 Rest-Assured as an API testing library provides wide array of choices for test developers with both groovy and java libraries.
 Choesn Java to build the framework.